 Biking Options: Downhill from Dochula Pass to Punakha valley and round Punakha valley including to and fro 12 km north till Gasa-Damji road head.

-After an early breakfast, we drive to Bumthang, the cultural heartland of the country.
-The route is along a spectacular winding road, crossing 3,300-meter-high Pele La pass, and at certain times of year it's possible to see yaks.
-We stop at Trongsa for lunch.
-After lunch, we visit Trongsa Dzong, the masterpiece of Bhutanese architecture.
-Then we proceed to Bumthang with lush valleys and hilly forests.
-Along the way we stop at a yathra (textile weaving) factory, where the yathras are designed with patterns unique to Bumthang.
-We can even watch some of the weavers at their looms.
-Check into hotel on arrival.
-Overnight hotel in Bumthang.
+After an early breakfast, we drive to Bumthang which is the cultural heartland of Bhutan.
+The route is along a beautiful winding road.
+We cross Pele La Pass (3,300m) and stop at Trongsa for lunch.
+After lunch, we visit Trongsa Dzong, a masterpiece in Bhutanese architecture.
+We continue to Bumthang and pass lush valleys and hills on the way.
+We also stop at a yathra (textile weaving) factory, where the yathras are designed with patterns unique to Bumthang.
+Overnight in Bumthang.

-Biking options: The drop from Pele La to Trongsa, a distance of 70km is said to be the longest downhill stretch in the world.
-Ride downhill from Yotong La Pass (3,425 meters) to Getsa.
-From Getsa valley you can bike along the valley till Jakar.
+Biking options: The drop from Pele La Pass to Trongsa, a distance of 70km is said to be the longest downhill stretch in the world.
+Ride downhill from Yotong La Pass (3,425m) to Getsa.
+From Getsa valley we can bike along the valley till Jakar.

-Today's sightseeing in Bumthang includes Jakar Dzong, the administrative center of the valley; Jambey Lhakhang, one of the oldest monasteries in Bhutan, dating from the introduction of Buddhism in Bhutan; and Kurje Lhakhang, one of the most sacred places, because Guru Rinpoche left his body imprint on the cave when he was meditating.
-After lunch, a chance to tour Tamshing Lhakhang, a treasure house of interesting religious Buddhist paintings.
+Today's sightseeing in Bumthang includes Jakar Dzong, the administrative center of the valley; Jambey Lhakhang, one of the oldest monasteries in Bhutan, dating back to the introduction of Buddhism in Bhutan; and Kurje Lhakhang, a sacred place where Guru Rinpoche is believed to have left his body imprint on the cave when he was meditating.
+After the tour, we have lunch then visit Tamshing Lhakhang, a treasure house of interesting religious Buddhist paintings.
 In the evening, we can visit local shops.
 Overnight in Bumthang.

-Biking options: The largest and broad valley of Bumthang offers very good opportunity for biking in Bhutan.
-You can bike in the around Bumthang.
+Biking options: Bumthang is the largest valley in Bhutan whose wide landscape offers very good opportunity for biking in Bhutan.
+You can bike in and around Bumthang.

-We begin the day by driving to Gangtey with en route stop for lunch in Chendebji.
-After lunch, we continue the drive to Gangtey through dense forests of oak trees and rhododendrons and arrive at Gangtey village, the highest glacial valley in Bhutan.
+We begin the day by driving to Gangtey with a stop for lunch at Chendebji.
+After lunch, we continue our drive through dense forests of oak trees and rhododendrons and arrive at Gangtey village, the highest glacial valley in Bhutan.
 We visit Gangtey Monastery, the only Nyingmapa monastery in western Bhutan.
-Gangtey Monastery is located on a hill overlooking the entire Phobjikha valley.
-From Gangtey we can see the picturesque Black Mountain range as well as Phobjikha Valley, the winter habitat of the black-necked cranes, who migrate from Tibetan plateau to escape harsh winter conditions.
+It is located on a hill overlooking the entire Phobjikha valley, the winter habitat of the black-necked cranes, who migrate from the Tibetan plateau to escape harsh winter conditions.
+Overnight camping.

 Biking options: Downhill from Yotong La Pass to Trongsa and Pele La Pass to Gangtey.

 This morning, we return to Thimphu.
 We stop at Wangdue for lunch.
-After lunch, we continue driving to Thimphu.
-On the way, we visit the new Druk Wangyal Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
-Check into the on arrival.
-Evening is free time to explore the town of Thimphu.
-Overnight hotel in Paro.
+On the way, we also visit the new Druk Wangyal Monastery, which is a unique with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
+In the evening, we explore the streets of Thimpu.
+Overnight in Thimpu.